alyamutiara/alyamutiara/README.md

 </div>

-An ex-Cloud Engineer turned to Data Professional.
-Graduated from master's program in Computational Science at Institut Teknologi Bandung.
-Currently passionate about pursuing a career in the data field through self-paced study and getting my hands dirty with projects.
-I'm excited to bring my A-game to the data table and learn from every obstacle I encounter!
+Hi, I’m a Data Engineer with a background in Cloud Engineering and a Master’s in Computational Science from Institut Teknologi Bandung.
+I love working with data—building pipelines, wrangling datasets, and turning raw info into something useful.
+These days, I’m focused on making data more accessible and reliable through hands-on projects.
+Always curious, always learning, and always up for a good data challenge!

 ### About Me:
 - 👩‍🎓 I studied physics and computational science but somewhat ended up in IT.